17 Usability Testing Tools To Improve Your UX Now

 UXarmy is an innovative product and prototype usability testing platform that allows you to quickly receive user feedback.
 Aside from the traditional usability tests, UXarmy also offers card sorting and tree testing solutions.

-Key Features: Team collaboration, integration with design tools, automated reporting, and remote usability testing
+Key Features: Team collaboration, integration with design tools, automated test reporting, and remote usability testing

 Price: Free trial and plans that range from $59 to $99 per month